TejasKalsait/Face_Detection/README.md

-# Face Detection using Siamese Neural Network
+# Face Recognition using Siamese Neural Network

-This is a face detection project that utilizes a Siamese Neural Network for accurate and efficient face detection.
+This is a face recognition project that utilizes a Siamese Neural Network for accurate and efficient face detection.
 The project is implemented in a Jupyter Notebook, making it easy to run and experiment with.

 ## Table of Contents
 - [Introduction](#introduction)